THE FOUR VALLEYS, AN OVERVIEW

 "Wherefore, a man should make ready his heart that it be worthy of the descent of heavenly grace, and that the bounteous Cup-Bearer may give him to drink of the wine of bestowal from the merciful vessel."

-In this lofty Valley, the gift of divine guidance and of knowledge are thus given freely to God's ardent lovers, the quality of their love challenged at times to verify whether there is any dust left:
+In this lofty Valley, although the gifts of divine guidance and knowledge are given freely to God’s ardent lovers, the quality of their love is at times challenged to verify whether any dust remains:

 "On this plane, the traveler meeteth with many a trial and reverse.
 Now is he lifted up to heaven, now is he cast into the depths.
 As it hath been said: “Now Thou drawest me to the summit of glory, again Thou castest me into the lowest abyss.” "

-This complete severance from the promptings of self and passion, often to be seen in the dreamworld, certainly commands the "fear of God" and the speedy vehicle of prayer for detachment so to become such " “Men whom neither merchandise nor traffic beguile from the remembrance of God….” "
+This complete severance from the promptings of self and passion—often witnessed in the dreamworld—certainly calls for the “fear of God” and the swift vehicle of prayer for detachment, so as to become such “Men whom neither merchandise nor traffic beguile from the remembrance of God….”

-After this process of trial and testing by the divine Essayer, a delicious fruit from the Tree of Life is harvested and the bird can soar upward.
+After this process of trial and testing by the divine Assayer, a delicious fruit from the Tree of Life is harvested, and the bird can now soar upward.

 "This station conferreth the true standard of knowledge, and freeth man from tests."